oatlog/oatlog/doc/planning_report/main.typ

 One could address the deduplication problem by introducing a function-like abstraction, but this would still require some at least constant-sized top-level bookkeeping per expression.
-In the specific case of local equality-preserving rewrites however, it makes sense to instead introduce a notion of e-classes of equal e-nodes, that operations/e-nodes refer to rather than referring to subexpressions/other e-nodes directly.
+In the specific case of local equality-preserving rewrites, however, it makes sense to instead introduce a notion of e-classes of equal e-nodes that e-nodes refer to rather than referring to other e-nodes directly.
 This allows an e-graph to represent an exponential number of equivalent expressions, parameterized by mappings from e-class to e-node.

 E-graphs can be represented as graphs in multiple ways.
 In one formulation, hinted at by the terminology of e-nodes and e-classes, e-nodes are the nodes of the graph and e-classes are equivalence classes of nodes under an equivalence relation.
 Nodes are annotated by what primitive operation they perform on their inputs, like addition or a bitshift.
-Unlike an actual graph, edges denoting inputs for use in operations, run not from nodes to nodes but rather from e-classes to (e-)nodes.
+Unlike an actual graph, edges denoting inputs for use in operations run, not from nodes to nodes, but rather from e-classes to (e-)nodes.

 E-graphs can also be represented as bipartite graphs with two types of nodes, e-classes and e-nodes.